It is used to treat high cholesterol levels and triglycerides in the blood.

-Bile acid binding resins:
+Bile acid-binding resins:

-Because resins that bind to bile acids can bind to other medications administered simultaneously, patients should take fenofibrate at least one hour before or 4 to 6 hours after a bile acid binding resin to avoid hampering its absorption.
+Because resins that bind to bile acids can bind to other medications administered simultaneously, patients should take fenofibrate at least one hour before or 4 to 6 hours after a bile acid-binding resin to avoid hampering its absorption.

 Caution should be exercised when prescribing fenofibrate concomitantly with colchicine.

-Special caution should be used in cases of concomitant administration of fenofibrate with:
+Particular caution should be used in cases of concomitant administration of fenofibrate with:

 - Medications to treat an intestinal disorder.

 - Medications to prevent rejection of organ transplantation.

 - Medications for pain or arthritis (including aspirin, Tylenol, Advil, and Aleve).